iocchi/PetriNetPlans/README.md

 This repository contains Petri Net Plans library, PNP ROS bridge and some sample applications.
 More information on the PNP web site: pnp.dis.uniroma1.it

-This master branch contains up-to-date development, with hydro/indigo version of PNPros.
+This master branch contains up-to-date development of main PNP library, other utilities for plan generation, bridges with ROS and NAOqi and examples.

-Look for ROS-groovy branch for ROS groovy version of PNPros.
+PNP is licensed under GPL v3.

 How to install and run
 ======================